 Even though it’s made from flaxseed oil and therefore contains no amount of protein, this milk alternative provides much of the same nutrients as dairy milk[*].

 #4.
 Hemp Milk

 Image: Homemade Hemp Milk

-If you haven’t tried hemp milk yet, get ready for a game changer.
+If you haven’t tried hemp milk yet, get ready for a game-changer.
 You can even make it yourself, all you need is a blender.
-Combine water and shelled hemp seeds and blend on high to your desired consistency and — boom — there you have it.
+Combine water and shelled hemp seeds, blend on high to your desired consistency, and there you have it.

 Whether you’re vegan or simply looking for a type of plant-based milk to fit those low-carb macro goals, hemp milk has you covered.

 Along with being cholesterol- and lactose-free, hemp milk comes packed with calcium, manganese, phosphorus, magnesium, iron, zinc, and vitamin E[*].

 If you think those micronutrients are good, check out the macros.
 One cup serving of hemp milk contains 80 total calories with 7 grams of fat, less than 1 gram of carbs, and 3 grams of protein[*].